Sweet 16 primer: All eyes on Peacocks after wild 1st weekend

 Here they are in a fifth straight Sweet 16 after rallying to beat Colorado State and then revving up in the second half to knock out third-seeded Tennessee.

-No. 5 Houston (31-5), despite having been bitten hard by the injury bug this season, just keeps rolling along under Kelvin Sampson and will play either No. 1 Arizona or No. 9 TCU.
-It’s the Cougars’ 14th Sweet 16, and third since 2019.
+No. 5 Houston (31-5), despite having been bitten hard by the injury bug this season, just keeps rolling along under Kelvin Sampson and will play Arizona (33-3).
+It's the Cougars' 14th Sweet 16, and third since 2019.

-Sampson’s teams just what it takes to win.
-They’re top-10 nationally in scoring, they take care of the ball, force turnovers, rebound and get after it on defense.
-They’ll be a tough out.
+The Wildcats nearly got tripped up on their way to the Sweet 16 in coach Tommy Lloyd's first season.
+Thanks to a combined 58 points from Bennedict Mathurin and Christian Koloko in an 85-80 overtime win over ninth-seeded TCU, Arizona will be playing on the tournament's second weekend for the first time since 2016.

 United Center, Chicago